 The International Phonetic Alphabet (IPA) is a system of phonetic notation based on the Latin and Greek scripts.
 It allows for the accurate representation of the sounds of all human languages.
 Developed by the International Phonetic Association in the late 19th century, the IPA is now the most widely used phonetic transcription system among language learners, teachers, and linguists.

 In different sources and dictionaries that use the IPA, there may be variations in the transcription of certain words as there is no single, unified transcription system.
 For this project and for the German language, I have created my own transcription system based on the IPA while ensuring that it is easily understood.

 P R O N U N C I A T I O N

-What do most people mean when they say, "Your German is great"?
+What do people generally mean when they say, "Your German is great"?
 And what is the first thing you notice when you hear someone speaking a foreign language?
 There is a widespread phenomenon in our society: 1) If you know a foreign language poorly or not at all, i.e. you have no idea about grammar and lexis, but you say one single sentence to a native speaker without an accent, he thinks, "Wow, he speaks so well!", even though you just said one sentence.
-And the other way around: 2) If you have a perfect command of a foreign language, don't make any grammatical mistakes and speak fluently, but have a very strong accent of your native language, the native speaker, provided he understands you, will think, "Okay, his German is not the best.
+Conversely, 2) if you have a perfect command of a foreign language, don't make any grammatical mistakes and speak fluently, but have a very strong accent of your native language, the native speaker, provided he understands you, will think, "Okay, his German is not the best.
 Perhaps he hasn't been learning it that long."
-What does that tell us?
-Your language level does not automatically match the level of your pronunciation.
-If someone, for instance, has a C2 certificate, that doesn't mean that this person speaks without an accent.
-And there are also A1 learners who, for various reasons, have a good pronunciation: they are still very young, they have a musical ear, or they have been dealing with German phonetics right from the start.
+What does this phenomenon tell us?
+It highlights the disconnect between language proficiency and pronunciation.
+For example, having a C2 certificate does not guarantee that a person speaks without an accent.
+On the other hand, it is possible for someone with a lower language level, such as A1, to have a good pronunciation for various reasons, such as being very young, having a musical ear, or having a background in phonetics.